Top 9 Places To Visit In Karkala For A Spiritual Endeavour

 Location: Hirimangalam, 20 km from Karkala

-Major Attractions: Serene surroundings, picnic spots
+Major Attractions: Serene surroundings and picnic spots

 Varanga Jain temple offers boat ride and peaceful rural setting in Karkala